slarew/wireguard-apple/README.md

    - Type in `WireGuardGoBridge<PLATFORM>` under the "Product name", replacing the `<PLATFORM>` placeholder with the name of the platform.
 For example, when targeting macOS use `macOS`, or when targeting iOS use `iOS`.
-     Make sure the build tool is set to: `/usr/bin/make` (default).
+   - In the appeared "Info" tab of a newly created target, fill in the fields as following:

-   - In the appeared "Info" tab of a newly created target, type in the "Directory" path under the "External Build Tool Configuration":
+     - Build Tool: `/bin/sh`

-     ```
+     - Arguments: `build-wireguard-go.sh $(ACTION)`
-     $BUILD_DIR/../../SourcePackages/checkouts/wireguard-apple/Sources/WireGuardKitGo
+     - Directory: `$(SOURCE_ROOT)`
-     ```
+     - Pass build settings in environment: Yes

    - Switch to "Build Settings" and find `SDKROOT`.
      Type in `macosx` if you target macOS, or type in `iphoneos` if you target iOS.